S0porific/datacleaning/README.md

 # New Information for the repo

-1. In this work there is a single file script.
-C3_course_proj.R.
+1. In this work there is a single file script. run_analysis.R.
 Just run it, it will generate the output file.

 2. The CodeBook.md has the details of the code structure.